 Further resources I have tried include:

-Weather online: Sailing, Adriatic overview, limited local detail.
+Weather online: Sailing, Adriatic overview, very limited local detail.
 In German on wetteronline.de (ad-funded)

 Thunderstorms (Blitze Adria) on wetteronline.de

-PredictWind: "Freemium" service with limited content for free users, wind forecast only.
+PredictWind: "Freemium" service with limited free content, wind only.
+Some like the looks of it.

 Tidal predictions: UK Hydrographic office